GLORIAM DEO • Honor and Praise to the Maker of All Things

 I do not understand Your purpose, Lord.
 You are so generous with me.
 For Your own reasons, You are keeping me around to fulfill some further useful purpose on this earth.

 What would you have me do?
 Who would you have me be?
-I have promises to keep.
+Because of You, I have promises to keep.

 Back in the world, there will be no more fighting, and I will fight no more, forever.
 I will do everything in my power to control my emotions, and never fight again.

-If it would please You, Lord, help me to keep my word.
-Help me to fulfill Your purpose.
+If it would please You, Lord, if it could be Your will, thank you for helping me to keep my word.
+Thank You for helping me to fulfill Your many purposes for me in this world.

 For a couple of days in Saigon, I go through the usual stand down procedures and equipment turn in.
 Then the big day comes.